-Jesus had served the people all day, but that evening, when He entered Simon Peter's house, He found He had one more miracle to perform.
-Martin Collins dissects the healing of Peter's wife's mother, showing that it contains a pointed lesson about gratitude and service.
+Jesus had served the people all day, but when He entered Simon Peter's house, He found He had one more miracle to perform: healing Peter's mother-in-law.